What is the Texture of Cassava Pone

 Method

-Chop into smaller pieces.
+To peel the cassava chop into smaller pieces.
 Run a knife gently down the center to make a slit.
 Insert knife under the slit and lift away the skin.

 Grate cassava on the finer side of your grater.